Skip to main content

 NCVRW Community Listening Forum

-Listening Forum GraphicIn addition to the Workshop and Awards Ceremony on Friday, April 11th, we will also held the second NCVRW Community Listening Forum on Monday, April 7th from 5:30 - 7:00 PM.
+Listening Forum GraphicIn addition to the Workshop and Awards Ceremony on Friday, April 11th, we also held the second NCVRW Community Listening Forum on Monday, April 7th from 5:30 - 7:00 PM.